mlemort/NiceThings/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+There is a tests file for all subspec so you could juste see how it work, or continue to read further to the Subspecs section.

 ## Requirements

+- iOS 10.3
+- Swift 5

 ## Installation